yhzq/ParticleLabeling/README.md

 8. When finishing one image, save and click "Next" in the tool bar on the left of screen.

 9. When done labeling, click "Export" and choose "JSON".
-Commit the .json files to the repo.
+Commit the .json files to this repo.
 Thanks.